 Extracurricular Activities at MSU Law: Students in the Dual J.D.
 Program may not participate in some extracurricular activities, including certain certificate programs and Law College journals.
 For example, students in the program are not eligible for the Michigan State Law Review, the Geoffrey Fieger Trial Practice Institute, or Moot Court.
 For information on restrictions affecting other extracurricular activities, students should contact the director of the pertinent program or journal.

 Every year the question arises about how to expedite grading exams of graduating students in the Dual J.D.
 Program, because the University of Ottawa needs to at least know whether a student is passing before MSU Law grades are due.
-In order to accommodate Dual J.D. students who are completing their final semester at MSU Law and will also be graduating in Ottawa the same semester, the following process is being implemented:
+In order to accommodate Dual J.D. students who are completing their final semester at MSU Law and will also be graduating in Ottawa the same semester, are subject to the following:

 To protect the integrity of the grading system, professors with graduating Dual J.D. students will receive three exams for each one Dual J.D. student in the class.
 Thus, if there are two graduating Dual J.D. students in the class, the professor will receive six exams.
 The graduating Dual J.D. student(s) will be hidden within the group.
 Professors will be asked to review these exams and notify the Registrar's Office that the students will at least pass the course.
 The professor will then notify the registrar's office before the end of May as to whether the students for the sample of reviewed exams all passed the course.
 The Registrar's Office will track the submission of grades and notify the University of Ottawa as to whether the graduating Dual J.D. student(s) passed all courses.
 Final letter grades will be assigned to the reviewed exams when final grades for all students are submitted.